Plastic recyclers in Europe struggle to get enough plastic waste

 This comes unexpectedly as for a few years the EU has been registering a decline in exports of waste while recyclers continued to upscale the installed capacities with a major, 60% growth in 4 years.

 The Chinese ban and the strengthening of the controls in the context of the Basel Convention and OECD Decision on Transboundary Movements of Waste both enabled the continuous decrease of the exported waste from 3Mt in 2014 to 1Mt in 2021.
 Despite these developments and regardless of the increase in the price of sorted material pushed by the growing prices of recycled materials, no substantial additional quantities of waste are being sent to recyclers today.

 With 9Mt tons of plastic waste being collected for sorting, out of 30Mt in total, increasing the collection destined for recycling remains one of the key measures in Europe.
 The remainder of the collected waste -21Mt - is either incinerated or landfilled.
 Furthermore, the statistics demonstrate a 20Mt gap in the amount of waste that is generated versus what is put on the market.

-Plastics Recyclers Europe (PRE) is an organization representing the voice of the European plastics recyclers who reprocess plastic waste into high quality material destined for production of new articles.
+Plastics Recyclers Europe (PRE) is an organization representing the voice of the European plastics recyclers who reprocess plastic waste into high-quality material destined for the production of new articles.
 Recyclers are important facilitators of the circularity of plastics and the transition towards the circular economy.